lovishduggal/E-Commerce/README.md

 - **Database:** MongoDB Cloud for scalable and flexible data storage.
 - **Nodemailer:** Sending mails **u**sing the G-Mail SMTP system.
 - **Stripe:**  Payment-Intent-based custom flow.
-- **Deployment:** Deployment on cloud platforms like Vercel for scalability and accessibility.
+- **Deployment:** Deployment on cloud platforms like Render for scalability and accessibility.

 # **Key Learnings:**